Funding of international mobility and cooperation

 Internationalisation of teaching, expansion of the range of courses offered in terms of subject, methodological and foreign language aspects, and intensification of cooperation with our partner universities – these are the goals that the University of Oldenburg pursues with the Carl von Ossietzky Guest Lectureship Programme (financed from study quality funds).

-- Feodor Lynen Research Fellowships allow long-term research stays worldwide for post-doctoral researchers (6 to 24 months) and for experienced researchers (6 to 18 months) from Germany and of all disciplines.
-As a post-doctoral researcher, you may submit an application if you completed your doctorate in the last four years.
-As an experienced researcher, you may submit an application if you completed your doctorate less than twelve years ago.
+- Feodor Lynen Research Fellowships enable postdocs (6 to 24 months) and experienced researchers (6 to 18 months) from Germany, of all disciplines, to participate in long-term research stays all over the world.
+Postdocs must have completed their doctorate within the last four years.
+Experienced researchers can apply if they completed their doctorate no more than twelve years ago.

 The online portal of EURAXESS provides information and assistance to mobile researchers on all matters concerning mobility and work-related purposes in the respective foreign country such as visa application, work permit, child care, school education, or health care.
 An online database for scholarships and job opportunities is also available.
 Moreover, the portal provides a list of national information centres and of national advisory services.